rizitis/slackpkg-new/README.md

 kactivities-stats
 kstars
 ```
-All these packages will be
+All these packages will be excluded from set blacklist

 ## Terminal Demo